zwets/zwets.github.io/_notes/nano-cookbook.md

     # On machines without an NVidia GPU
     sudo apt install ont-standalone-minknow-release

-The installation of MinKNOW, will also install and enable the Guppy basecall server (`guppyd`).
+The installation of MinKNOW also installs _and enables_ the Guppy basecall server (`guppyd`).
-If `guppyd` fails to start, it will keep retrying every 10s and fill `/var/log/guppy` with log files.
+If `guppyd` fails to start, it keeps retrying every 10s and will rapidly fill `/var/log/guppy` with log files.
 This issue has been reported to ONT.

-Unless you want to basecall during the sequencing run (likely not, see discussing on models below), better stop and disable guppyd:
+Unless you want to basecall during the sequencing run (likely not, see discussion on models below), better stop and disable guppyd:

     sudo systemctl stop guppyd
     sudo systemctl disable guppyd

-**IMPORTANT** you must repeat this after every MinKNOW upgrade, as this re-enables the `guppyd` service.
+**IMPORTANT** you must repeat this after every MinKNOW upgrade, as upgrades re-enable the `guppyd` service.
-This will hopefully also be fixed by ONT.
+This will hopefully also be fixed by ONT, as it goes against standard Ubuntu practice (don't enable things the user has turned off).

 ## Run QC